sourcenetwork/defradb/README.md

 ### Pubsub example

 Pubsub peers can be specified on the command line using the `--peers` flag, which accepts a comma-separated list of peer [multiaddresses](https://docs.libp2p.io/concepts/addressing/).
-For example, a node at IP `192.168.1.12` listening on 9000 with Peer ID `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B` would be referred to using the multiaddress `/ip4/192.168.1.12/tcp/9000/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.
+For example, a node at IP `192.168.1.12` listening on 9000 with PeerID `12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B` would be referred to using the multiaddress `/ip4/192.168.1.12/tcp/9000/p2p/12D3KooWNXm3dmrwCYSxGoRUyZstaKYiHPdt8uZH5vgVaEJyzU8B`.

 Let's go through an example of two nodes (*nodeA* and *nodeB*) connecting with each other over pubsub, on the same machine.